culvertsoft/mgen/README.md

  * Support for polymorphic types (maps directly to c++/java class hierarchies)
  * Customizable generators (generated code contents and functionality)
  * Customizable parsers
+ * Plug-in architecture for loading custom parsers and generators
  * Ability to extend to new languages

 MGen Runtime Libraries